foggie-sims/foggie/foggie/gas_metallicity/README.md

 File Name: `nonprojected_Zgrad_hist_map.py`
 Description: Plots histogram and 2d metallicity maps of the full 3D metallicity profile

-File Name: `plot_MZgrad.py`
+File Name: `plot_MZgrad.py` [Can be used generally, for non-metallicity stuff too]
 Description: Primarily plots mass-metallicity relation for any given halo (across redshifts), but can be used to plot any two time-varying quantities
-             against each other for one or more halos
+             against each other for one or more halos; ; Contrary to what the directory claims to be, this particular script can also plot fitted stellar metallicity gradients vs age!

 File Name: `plot_MZscatter.py`
 Description: Plots the time evolution of the various parameterisations of the metallicity distribution (IQR vs time etc.)